 Making your own perfume is not a trivial thing to do.
-You can do it even at the comfort of your home!
+You can do it on-the-side and you can start even at the comfort of your home!
 Everybody can do it because perfumery has been there since the early human civilization.

 In this article we will show you an easy-to-follow procedure on how to make perfume at home and mix your own line of scents.
 This can help you if you’re an entrepreneur wanting to start a perfume business in philippines.

-- Make sure that you’ll be working in a place where there is no fire, sparks or anything nearby that will trigger flammables.
+- Make sure that you’ll be working in a place where there is are no source of fire, sparks or anything nearby that will trigger flammables.

 - If you are allergic to the following chemicals listed below, you might need to wear protective gloves, face mask, and the likes.

 - Make sure you’ll be working with proper tools for mixing perfumes.
-If not, then at least a good substitute for that particular tool that is not available
+If not, find a good substitute for tools that are not available.

 2. Perfume Making Recipe/Materials